exergyheat/website/src/blog-posts/bitcoin-heating-economics.md

 readTime: '7 min read'
 ---

-The economics of Bitcoin heating represent a fundamental shift in how we think about energy consumption and value creation.
+The crazy economics of Bitcoin heating represent a fundamental shift in how we think about energy consumption and value creation.
 Traditional heating systems are pure cost centers - they consume energy and provide heat, but generate no additional value.

 ## Dual Value Proposition